dpinney/RatDigest/README.md

 - XXX Run on an intermediate sized system, 2 meter groups (lessLittleTest).

 # v3 Todo List
+- OOO Bug with DOS attacks not dropping all packets?
 - OOO Alarms on power and not just voltage?
 - OOO Port voltage alarm code to new method.
 - OOO Add a 'restored' message post AMI alarm.